knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="setachievementprogress"></a>
 # **SetAchievementProgress**
-> UserAchievementGroupResource SetAchievementProgress (int? userId, string achievementName, int? progress)
+> UserAchievementGroupResource SetAchievementProgress (int? userId, string achievementName, IntWrapper progress)

 Set an achievement progress record for a user